drduh/macOS-Security-and-Privacy-Guide/README.md

 <https://blogs.cisco.com/security/angling-for-silverlight-exploits>

 ## PGP/GPG
 PGP is a standard for encrypting email end to end.
-That means only the chosen recepients can decrypt a message, unlike regular email which is read and forever archived by providers.
+That means only the chosen recipients can decrypt a message, unlike regular email which is read and forever archived by providers.

 **GPG**, or **GNU Privacy Guard**, is a GPL licensed program compliant with the standard.